ihakkiraz/ihakkiraz/README.md

 -  I previously **interned as a data scientist** at [Doping Tech](https://dopingtech.net/), working on **data modelling** and **hyperparameter optimization**

+## Miscellaneous
+- As a volunteer, I worked on latest global AI and ML updates with Professor Joseph Jay Williams at Intelligent Adaptive Interventions Lab.

 ## Connect with me!

 You can reach out to me at **ismail.iraz@mail.utoronto.ca**